Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 IAM -- CIAM -- 01 Improves customer registration and login experiences while reducing the risk of account takeover (a rampant problem in the consumer space because of password reuse)
-IAM -- CIAM -- 02 Offers customized and branded experiences for consumers, businesses, and enterprise customers IAM -- CIAM -- 03 Provides a scalable solution that can support hundreds of millions of customers IDE (Integrated Development Environment)
+IAM -- CIAM -- 02 Offers customized and branded experiences for consumers, businesses, and enterprise customers IAM -- CIAM -- 03 Provides a scalable solution that can support hundreds of millions of customers IDE "You're not productive enough without a productive IDE" IDE (Integrated Development Environment)
 IDEALS
 IDEALS -- 1 Interface segregation